SAP-samples/abap-cheat-sheets/20_Selection_Screens_Lists.md

 - Selection screens can be considered a parameter interface if the program containing them is executed using `SUBMIT`.
 - Note that when using `SUBMIT`, an authorization check for the [authorization group](https://help.sap.com/doc/abapdocu_latest_index_htm/latest/en-US/index.htm?file=abenauthorization_group_glosry.htm) is performed using the `S_PROGRAM` authorization object.

-The following table includes a selection of additions and code snippets (2 programs use the demo names `zdemo_abap_report` for the calling program and `zdemo_abap_report_submit` for the called program):
+The following table includes a selection of additions and code snippets.
+Two programs use the demo names `zdemo_abap_report` for the calling program and `zdemo_abap_report_submit` for the called program.

 <table>